electricant/ESP8266_NTP_clock/README.md

 The code uses a local, improved version of the EasyNTPClient library.
 It is available as a git submodule.

-Known bugs:
- * DST correction is not properly implemented.
-It just adds a fixed offset of 1h

 ## PCB/Mechanical assembly